markojovanov/markojovanov/README.md

 - 👋 Hi, I’m @markojovanov
 - 👀 I’m interested in iOS Development
-- 🌱 I’m currently on mentroship with Netcetera and learning course from Paul Hudson - HackingWithSwift
+- 🌱 I’m currently on mentorship in iOS Development with Netcetera and learning course from Paul Hudson - HackingWithSwift